 Technology and digital media are powerful tools.
-And just as we wouldn’t hand a child a chainsaw without first teaching them how to use it, we should teach our kids how to use their devices in a positive, intentional, and healthy way.
-To help you do this, we’ve created the 5 M’s of Digital Wellness.
+And just as we wouldn’t hand a child a power tool without first teaching them how to use it, we should teach our kids how to use their devices in a positive, purposeful way that supports their physical, mental, and social-emotional health.
+To help you do this, we’ve created the 5 M’s of Digital Wellness — Model, Mentor, Monitor, Mastery, and Meaning — and some tips for applying them.

 Model: Set a Good Example